Charlotte, Destinations, North Carolina, Travel, USA

 Summer Reign in the Queen City: The Ultimate Summer Weekend Travel Guide for Charlotte, North Carolina

-Krystal and Michael standing on a bridge over the National Whitewater Center's whitewater rafting course
+Alyssa and Michael standing on a bridge over the National Whitewater Center's whitewater rafting course

 “Do we fly or do we drive?”
 Michael and I kept asking each other during the month of June.
-We’d just made plans to visit friends in their adopted hometown of Charlotte, North Carolina over the July 4th holiday weekend, and with the cost-savings of having a place to stay, we considered flying to save time.
+We’d just made plans to visit friends in their adopted hometown of Charlotte, North Carolina, over the July 4th holiday weekend, and with the cost-savings of having a place to stay, we considered flying to save time.

 Update: I live here now!
 You can find more great Charlotte content (from a local!) right here.